RP8844/sql-challenge/README.md

 As a new data engineer, conduct a research project about the employees whom the company employed during the 1980s and 1990s.
 This is based on six CSV files from that time period.

 # Objective
-For this project, design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-This entails data modeling, data engineering and data analysis, respectively.
+Design tables to hold the data from the CSV files, import the CSV files into a SQL database and answer questions about the data.

+This entails:
+Data modeling
+Data engineering
+Data analysis

 # Data Modeling
 After inspecting the CSVs, create an ERD using Quick Database Diagrams.